chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 So, it helps to understand what is "good" documentation and why.

-Essentially, there are 3 dimensions for documentation.
+Essentially, there are 4 factors that affect whether documentation is "good" or not.
 1. The type of documentation
 2. The intended audience
 3. How up-to-date the documentation is
+4. The medium in which the documentation appears

 ### The Types of Documentation